Chromosomologist/aliased-flags/README.md

-# Aliased-Enums
+# Allium

 A small extension lib to python's builtin [enum.Enum](https://docs.python.org/3/library/enum.html#enum.Enum) and [enum.Flag](https://docs.python.org/3/library/enum.html#enum.Flag) types.
 These come with the ability to set aliases for a value, which can be any kind of string - including spaces and whatnot - which you can then quickly look up.
 This is ideal for situations like converting an api response string into a bitmask based on values provided in that string.
-For more on that, see the [example in the readme](#example) or the [examples folder](https://github.com/Chromosomologist/aliased-enums/tree/master/examples)
+For more on that, see the [example in the readme](#example) or the [examples folder](https://github.com/Chromosomologist/allium/tree/master/examples).

 # Installation